tactcomplabs/sst-tutorials/Tutorials/Level0Tutorial.md

 ![Discrete Event Simulation](imgs/DesSim.png)

-These *events* are an important, disctinctive feature of discrete event simulation.
-Events can be utilzied to parallelize simulations across multiple cores and multiple nodes of a cluster.
+These *events* are an important, distinctive feature of discrete event simulation.
+Events can be utilized to parallelize simulations across multiple cores and multiple nodes of a cluster.
 In DES/PDES models, the simulations are *event-centric*.
 In these event-centric simulations, we have the ability to utilize event queues in order to trigger complex sets of simulation events only when necessary/appropriate.